David A. Kenny

 The covariance between two variables equals the correlation times the product of the variables' standard deviations.
 The covariance of a variable with itself is the variable's variance.

-Free Parameters in a Structural Model
+Free Parameters or Unknowns in a Structural Model

 Standard specification: paths, covariances between the exogenous variables, between the disturbances and between exogenous variables and disturbances, and variances of the exogenous variables and disturbances of endogenous variables less the number of linear constraints.
 For the path diagram, the number of unknowns is 10, 5 paths, 1 curved line, 2 exogenous variable, and 2 endogenous variances.